 Are there published rules for parade entries?

-Can I still get in the parade this year if I missed the deadline?
+Can I still get in the parade this year if I miss the deadline?

 When and where are parade meetings held?

 The mandatory parade lineup meeting will be held in the Multi-purpose Room of City Hall on Wednesday, June 15 at 6:30 p.m.
 Only one person from each entry is require to attend, though it is helpful for the float driver to attend as well.